savlpavel/XLogback/Readme.md

 ## For Plugin Developers

-You might either import `org.openntf.base.logback` project into your workplace or add the plugin into your Target platform.
+You might either import `org.openntf.xlogback` project into your workplace or add the plugin into your Target platform.

-Soon we will mavenize the project for easier installation into the Eclipse IDE.

 ### Notes for Apache Wink developers